 There may be nothing better than waking up to a stunning vista and knowing that you’ve left the hustle and bustle behind.
 But what if you’ve also left something behind that you can’t do without – a coffee maker?

 Camping without caffeine is the kind of mistake that you only make once.
 In order to help you avoid this problem, here are our favorite ways to make coffee in the wilderness.
-Our picks are not necessarily ranked in the order of quality of coffee produced (although it’s pretty close).
+Our camp coffee picks are not necessarily ranked in the order of quality of coffee produced (although it’s pretty close).
 Rather, these are ordered in terms of sheer convenience.

 Take a look and consider your own unique situation.
 Every camping trip is different, and it’s important to find what will work best for you and your group.
+Now let’s get right into how to make coffee while camping!

-1. Collapsible Pour-over Coffee Makers
+1. Collapsible Pour-Over Coffee Makers

 The trusty collapsible pour-over is a great option for anyone who loves to make pour-over coffee at home – the experience is almost identical – and for anyone looking to absolutely minimize space and weight.